Dlom/wpg/README.md

 `wpg`
 in a folder that has at least two images.

-This will generate a file that has the same name as the current folder.
-You can then grab this System -> Preferences -> Appearance -> Background and select the XML file.
+This will generate an XML file that has the same name as the current folder.
+You can then grab this file System -> Preferences -> Appearance -> Background and select the XML file.

 That was easy.